Are You Worried About Your Child's Development?

 Parent at nursery school

 Thank you for the report.
-We appreciate your feedback and we have definitely seen a huge improvement in Connor's development since he's joined the Nursery School in June.
+We appreciate your feedback and we have definitely seen a huge improvement in Connor's development since he's joined the Nursery School in June and has participated in your program that is part of their curriculum.